carlos-a-g-h/tgup/README.md

-# A Small Telegram Uploader
+# Telegram Uploader

+## Description

+A program that uploads one or more files to a Telegram chat

 ## Usage